 Port of Brisbane land sustains many ecologically important features including bushland corridors that provide habitat and physical buffers for native species.
-In order to support these native species, PBPL has installed a number of nest boxes in two buffer areas, along Pritchard Street and Wynnum North Road.
+In order to support these native species, PBPL has installed a number of nest boxes in three buffer areas, along Pritchard Street, Wynnum North Road and Lucinda Drive.

 These nest boxes now provide important habitat for many native birds and animals including squirrel gliders, bats, native bees, wood ducks, brush tail possums, and rainbow lorikeets.
 The boxes are inspected annually and cameras are used to take photos of the species inhabiting the nest boxes.